billythemusical/recode-fa22/readings/addendum-class-1.md

 ***

 One of the goals of this class is to help you break out of the p5.js bubble and be able to adapt to the world of 'vanilla,' aka plain, Javascript.
 Let's look at the code we wrote today in class which uses one of Javascript's many built-in functions, namely `setTimeout`.

+`setTimeout` first takes two arguments: a function and a delay time in milliseconds.
+In the code below, we use `setTimeout` to increase the `x` value that our ellipse uses and then to call the `inc` function, which is just a short nickname for 'increment'.
+You can see that we are creating a loop by calling the function `inc` as the last line of the `inc` function.

+>The `draw` loop in p5 functions in a similar manner, but recursively calls uses the `requestAnimationFrame` instead of `setTimeout`.

 ```js
 let x = 0  // variable we will use to move our ellipse